markpahulje/CSharpGetImageBitDepth/README.md

 Refer to https://en.wikipedia.org/wiki/Color_depth for full digest.

-This is Visual Studio 2010 project using .NET 4.0 (for max updatability) and the latest SHarpDX lib 4.2.0.
+This is Visual Studio 2010 project using .NET 4.0 (for max updatability) and the latest SharpDX lib 4.2.0.